dfuentes87/linux-sysadmin-questions/README.md

 1. **Application Layer**: are the services up and running on both servers?
 Are they correctly configured (e.g. bind the correct IP and correct port)?
 Do application and system logs show meaningful errors?

-2. **Transport Layer**: are the ports used by the application open (try telnet!)?
+2. **Transport Layer**: are the ports used by the application open?
 Is it possible to ping the server?

 3. **Network Layer**: is there a firewall on the network or on the OS correctly configured?
 Is the IP stack correctly configured (IP, routes, dns, etc.)?
 Are switches and routers working (check the ARP table!)?